choover-prog/First-Repo-for-Room-Sim/README.md

 ## UI Scaffold & Zones

 The app now builds a four-region layout with navigation, viewer, controls dock, and shop panels.

-Sidebars and the bottom dock can collapse and persist their state to localStorage.
-When a panel is collapsed, edge handles appear so it can be re-opened without hotkeys.
-A fullscreen toggle hides all side panels and expands the viewer.
+- Sidebars and the bottom dock collapse with their state persisted to localStorage.
+- Edge handles appear when panels are collapsed so they can be restored without hotkeys.
+- A fullscreen toggle hides all side panels and expands the viewer.

 ## Room Object Manager